OffsecDeer/Deer/README.md

 ## Logo

-To change the logo of the crab to your own customised image, add `logoimage` to `config.toml`, where `logoimage` is the path inside your site's `static` directory.
+To change the default logo to your own customised image, add `logoimage` to `config.toml`, where `logoimage` is the path inside your site's `static` directory.

-## Contact

-If you think anything could be improved about the Crab theme, feel free to [send a PR](https://github.com/thomasheller/crab) to the Crab repository.